What is a Title Tag? SEO Guide for Beginners

 How to Improve Your Title Tags

-Make each title tag unique across your site - Duplicate title tags confuse search engines about which page to rank.
-Audit your site with Screaming Frog or Sitebulb to find duplicates.
-Every page should have a distinct title that reflects its unique content.
+Make each title tag unique across your site.
+Google explicitly recommends having "distinct text that describes the content of the page in the <title> element for each page on your site."
+Repeated or boilerplate titles can trigger a rewrite.
+Audit your site with Screaming Frog or Sitebulb to find duplicates, and give every page a distinct title that reflects its unique content.

 Common Mistakes to Avoid